On the Performance of Physical Layer Security for Continuous-Aperture Array (CAPA) Systems

+On the other hand, characterizing $\lim_{L_x,L_z\rightarrow\infty}\overline{\rho }_{\mathrm{c}}$ is more involved.
+Intuitively, as the aperture of the CAPA becomes infinitely large, the spatial resolution of the array increases, and the overlap between the effective channel patterns of Bob and Eve becomes negligible.
+This results in an increasingly orthogonal spatial response, hence a diminishing correlation \cite{dai}.
+Importantly, although one might expect the channel correlation to vanish in the infinite-aperture limit, recent work \cite{correlation} applies the stationary phase method to derive an expression for $\lim_{L_x,L_z\rightarrow\infty}\overline{\rho }_{\mathrm{c}}$, which shows that it converges to a non-zero constant that is nevertheless much smaller than one, i.e., $1-\lim_{L_x,L_z\rightarrow\infty}\overline{\rho }_{\mathrm{c}}\approx 1$.
+Owing to the complexity of the resulting expression, we omit it here; the numerical results reported in \cite{boqun_jstsp} are consistent with this behavior.
+Consequently, based on these findings, we determine the asymptotic MSR as follows. \begin{corollary} When $L_x,L_z\rightarrow\infty$, the asymptotic MSR for the planar CAPA is given by

-\end{corollary} \begin{IEEEproof} The results are obtained by substituting $1-\overline{\rho }\approx 1$ and the results in \eqref{asy_g_planarcapa} into \eqref{max_secrecy_rate}. \end{IEEEproof} \begin{remark} For the infinitely large planar CAPA, the received power at Bob is maximized by the MRT source current, i.e., $j_{\mathsf{msr}}\left( \mathbf{s} \right) =j_{\mathsf{mrt}}\left( \mathbf{s} \right)$, while Eve's received power is minimized to zero, reaching the upper limit of secrecy performance. \end{remark} \begin{remark} The MSR will converge to an upper bound rather than increasing indefinitely with the aperture size, a observation that is intuitively reasonable from the standpoint of energy conservation. \end{remark}
+\end{corollary} \begin{IEEEproof} The results are obtained by substituting $1-\overline{\rho }\approx 1$ and the results of \eqref{asy_g_planarcapa} into \eqref{max_secrecy_rate}. \end{IEEEproof} \begin{remark} The MSR will converge to a finite value rather than increasing indefinitely with the aperture size.
+This behavior is physically reasonable, as it aligns with the principle of energy conservation---the total radiated power is bounded and does not scale with the array size. \end{remark} \begin{remark} For the infinitely large planar CAPA, the received power at Bob is maximized by the MRT source current, i.e., $j_{\mathsf{msr}}\left( \mathbf{s} \right) =j_{\mathsf{mrt}}\left( \mathbf{s} \right)$, while Eve's received power is minimized to zero, reaching the upper limit of secrecy performance. \end{remark}